It is a pretty good simulation of what will happen on November 9th. The script used is not the actual script that will be used for the national test.

 At the place of my former employment, there is an issue with AM reception.
-The building is full of old, electrically noisy fluorescent light balasts, computers, mercury vapor parking lot lights, and every other electrical noise generator under the sun.
+The building is full of old, electrically noisy fluorescent light ballasts, computers, mercury vapor parking lot lights, and every other electrical noise generator under the sun.
 The second issue is that one of the EAS monitor assignments for two FM class B stations is WABC in NYC.
 Under normal conditions, WABC puts a fine signal into the area.
-Listening to it is not problem at my house, in the car and what not.
-However, at the studio the station is audible, but terribly noisy.
-Every time one of those FM stations ran a required monthly EAS test originated from WABC, it was full of static and just sounded bad on the air.
+Listening to it is not a problem at my house, in the car, and whatnot.
+However, at the studio, the station is audible but terribly noisy.
+Every time one of those FM stations ran a required monthly EAS test originating from WABC, it was full of static and just sounded bad on the air.

 The state EAS folks were inflexible as to the monitoring assignment.
 “WABC is the PEP station for NY.
 You should have plenty of signal from WABC at your location,” said they.

-At one time, the studio had an active loop antenna (LP-1A) from Belar, which worked, but also seemed to amplify the noise.
+At one time, the studio had an active loop antenna (LP-1A) from Belar, which worked but also seemed to amplify the noise.
 I decided that the best thing to do was go big and ditch the preamp.
-I made a diamond shaped receiving loop on two pieces of two by four by eight foot lumber.
-I wound four turns of #14 stranded wire around this frame and made a 4:1 balun to feed the unbalanced 75 ohm RG-6 coax.
+I made a diamond-shaped receiving loop on two pieces of two-by-four by eight-foot lumber.
+I wound four turns of #14 stranded wire around this frame and made a 4:1 balun to feed the unbalanced 75-ohm RG-6 coax.

 That cured the noise problems and for eight years, WABC sounded pretty good on the EAS monitor.

 Music to my ears.
 I started by checking my assumptions.
 I made a model and ran NEC to see what the electrical characteristics for that size loop were on 770 KHz.
-It came out better than I thought, about 1 ohm resistance and 282 ohms inductive reactance.
-Fooling around a little more showed that roughly 1.3 uH inductance and 720 pF capacitance in a L network would bring this inline for a 50 ohm feed point.
-Since this is a receive only antenna, that is not a prime consideration.
+It came out better than I thought, with about 1-ohm resistance and 282 ohms inductive reactance.
+Fooling around a little more showed that roughly 1.3 uH inductance and 720 pF capacitance in an L network would bring this in line for a 50-ohm feed point.
+Since this is a receive-only antenna, that is not a prime consideration.
 I am more concerned with noise reduction and maintaining at least the bi-directional quality of a loop antenna.